Ethanwyf1/OP-RedBack/README.md

 ## 📜 Sprint 1 Changelog

 - ✅ **Defined the client (OPTIMA)**, documented project motivations, clarified realistic scope, and structured background in an error-free format.
 - ✅ **Gathered both functional and non-functional requirements**, drafted clear user stories grouped by epics, and aligned them with the project scope.
+- ✅ **Outlined a clear Motivational Model**, including stakeholder needs, functional/quality goals, and emotional goals to guide dashboard design.
 - ✅ **Created a complete user story map**, outlined key workflows and dependencies, and documented planning for Sprint 2 in an accessible format.
 - ✅ **Set up the GitHub repository** following the required structure (`docs/`, `src/`, `README.md`) and established GitFlow with naming conventions and commit message rules.
 - ✅ **Organised the team workspace** using GitHub Project boards and Slack, ensuring all tools are actively maintained for collaboration.